Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

      -p baseName=${BASE_NAME} workloadResourceGroupName=${RESOURCE_GROUP} appGatewayListenerCertificate=${APP_GATEWAY_LISTENER_CERTIFICATE}
    ```

-### Create, test, and deploy an Azure Machine Learning prompt flow
+### 2. Deploy a Prompt flow from Azure Machine Learning workspace

 You'll need to perform this from your workstation that has a private network line of sight to your deployed Machine Learning workspace.
 This connection is typically established by the platform team.
 If instead you use a jump box for access, then use the Azure Bastion provided by your platform team.
 These instructions assume you're on a workstation or connected to a jump box that can access the Azure Machine Learning studio and Azure OpenAI studio.